Kavishika-Kahandawala/Assessement--laravel-3./readme.md

 # Developed with [Laravel 3](http://laravel.com) - A PHP Framework For Web Artisans

-This is an assessment created as a simple product manager (Similar: Inventory Management System).
-Uses Laravel 3 as instructed and uses API for data insertion and managing.
+This is an assessment created, a simple product manager (Similar: Inventory Management System).
+Uses Laravel 3 (as instructed per assessement) and uses API for data insertion and managing.
 Created with MVC (Model, view, controller) architecture.

 ## Feature Overview